-In this blog, we discuss the state-of-the-art in data management and machine learning pipelines (within the wider field of MLOps) and present the first open-source feature store, Hopsworks.
+A feature store is a central vault for storing documented, curated, and access-controlled features.
+In this blog post, we discuss the state-of-the-art in data management for deep learning and present the first open-source feature store, available in Hopsworks.

 The concept of a feature store was introduced by Uber in 2017.
 The feature store is a central place to store curated features within an organization.
 A feature is a measurable property of some data-sample.

 It could be for example an image-pixel, a word from a piece of text, the age of a person, a coordinate emitted from a sensor, or an aggregate value like the average number of purchases within the last hour.
 Features can be extracted directly from files and database tables, or can be derived values, computed from one or more data sources.

 Features are the fuel for AI systems, as we use them to train machine learning models so that we can make predictions for feature values that we have never seen before.

 Writing to the feature store: The interface for Data Engineers.
 At the end of the feature engineering pipeline, instead of writing features to a file or a project-specific database or file, features are written to the feature store.

 The interface for Data Scientists.
 To train a model on a set of features, the features can be read from the feature store directly.

 A feature store is not a simple data storage service, it is also a data transformation service as it makes feature engineering a first-class construct.
 Feature engineering is the process of transforming raw data into a format that is understandable for predictive models.

 At Logical Clocks we are committed to developing technologies to operate machine learning workflows at large scale and to help organizations distill intelligence from data.
 Machine learning is an extremely powerful method that has the potential to help us move from a historical understanding of the world to a predictive modeling of the world around us.
 However, building machine learning systems is hard and requires specialized platforms and tools.